 Follow the step by step process or choose what situation that best describes you:

 The Washington State Bar Association (WSBA) Indian Law Section and its sister association, the Northwest Indian Bar Association, have joined forces to create the Indian Legal Scholars Program.
-These organizations have raised money for over $100,000 in scholarships to aspiring Indian lawyers from Washington, Oregon, Idaho, and Alaska in the past five years.
+These organizations have raised money for over $100,000 in scholarships to aspiring Indian lawyers from Washington, Oregon, Idaho, and Alaska.
 This was started, in part, because of research showing that Indian lawyers only made up a fraction of one percent of the total number (29,000) of Washington lawyers.
 It is hoped that organizations such as these will help entice minorities, including Indians, to becoming Washington lawyers.
 If you would like to learn how to become a Washington lawyer, read on.

 The Board of Governors of the Washington State Bar Association has not ruled that you must complete any undergraduate education before going to law school.
 However, if you wish to be accepted into an American Bar Association (ABA)-accredited law school you must first obtain a bachelor’s degree.